* Offer of C$6.00 per share at 20 pct premium

 * Osisko sets sights on Queenston's Upper Beaver project

-* Osisko says acquisition to add 16 pct to its global resources
+* Osisko says acquisition to add 16 pct to its global

 * Queenston shares jump 15 percent